RobTillaart/map2colour/README.md

 - move up the test for non-increase in **begin()** ==> fail fast.
   - conflicts with begin of fast version.
   - user responsibility.
-- should a 4th (alpha) channel be enabled?
+- could a 4th (alpha) channel be enabled?
   - not needed yet, would need new constants
 - faster 16 bit 565 version?
   - only on request as a separate class map2colour565.
 - map2HSL() as extra colour space.
-  - not seen much HSL displays in "arduino" world
+  - not seen much HSL displays in "Arduino" world
+  - separate converter solves this.
 - add **reset()** for default array?
   - takes too much RAM.
+- improve the constructor
+  - add **splitColorMap()**
+  - only done once so too little gain.
+- map2RGB variant that gives a colour as the delta with the previous value.
+  - user can do that fairly easy => example
+- add 3rd param size to **begin()** to allow smaller arrays?
+  - suppose you allocate size = 20 and want to use only 5 entries.
+  - create a new object.
+- **bool adjustColour(uint8_t index, uint32_t RGB)**
+  - single colour adjustment
+  - returns false if index out of range.
+  - faster than calling **begin()**.
+  - divfactors need to be calculated again?
+  - see no real use case.